Navigating Pregnancy Food Safety: Your Essential Guide

 Storage Safety: Always follow best before dates and consume opened soft cheese within a few days for optimal safety.

-Fish During Pregnancy: Maximizing Benefits While Minimising Risks 🐟
+Fish During Pregnancy: Maximising Benefits While Minimising Risks 🐟

-Fish is one of the most beneficial foods you can eat during pregnancy, providing essential nutrients crucial for your baby's development.
+Fish is one of the most beneficial foods you can eat during pregnancy.
+It provides essential nutrients crucial for your baby's development.
 The recommendation is 1-2 portions of fish per week, with one being an oily fish variety.

 Why Fish is Essential During Pregnancy